jinyuliao/Sample_Grid/readme.rst

 Note
 ----

-* This project contains two maps, SquareGridMap and HexagonGridMap
 * Some custom class in "Blueprints/Grid" to demonstrate how to customize Grid plugin(pathfinding logic, special move, GridInfo, etc)

 .. _Grid: https://github.com/jinyuliao/Grid